TheAlmightyBob/TripSketch/README.md

 I've traveled rather a bit, and usually start with planning multiple concurrent itineraries and comparing/varying them as I learn more about what days places are open, train schedules, how long to spend in each city, etc.

+Note that the drag&drop calendar UI featured in the screenshots only appears in landscape orientation.
+Portrait will display a list view (grouped by day).

 **It looks pretty ugly**

-Yeah, I'm not a designer.
+I'm not a designer.
 My goal was to make it easy and efficient to use, not pretty.
 Design contributions are welcome.

 **Wait, why does the week start with Wednesday in the screenshot?**

 In order to keep focus on the trip being planned, the displayed calendar range is specified by the user.
+Similarly, there is no "page" break between months, and if only a week or less is specified, the calendar cells will fill the screen height (looking more like the week view mode of other calendar apps... allowing for longer event descriptions or more events per day).

 ###Tech stuff
 Built with Xamarin.Forms and my [Calendar API plugin](https://github.com/TheAlmightyBob/Calendars).
 Wrote my own MVVM supporting stuff because I felt like it.
 Yes I could have saved time with MVVM Cross, MVVM Light, or Xamarin.Forms.Labs... all great libraries.